hbenedek/portfolio/README.md

-# Cluster and RTM analysis for portfolio optimization
+# Cluster and RMT analysis for portfolio optimization

 ## Abstract